Research project - CHELsea II Trial

 October 2021 – March 2025

-To assess whether CAH affects other end of life problems (noisy breathing, shortness of breath), causes any side effects, or affects length of survival.
+To assess whether CAH affects other end-of-life problems (noisy breathing, shortness of breath), causes any side effects, or affects length of survival.

 The results will be shared with healthcare professionals through presentations at scientific meetings, and publications in medical journals, and to the public by the media.